Waste Equity Overview

 • In August 2018, the Waste Equity Law was passed in City Council, a step in the right direction that prohibits the increase of waste burdens in communities that handle over 10% of the City's waste, and reduces the amount of waste that private transfer stations can accept by up to 50 percent in North Brooklyn and 33 percent in the South Bronx and Southeast Queens.

-• Clean Carting Trucks Bill: At the invitation of the City Council, NYC-EJA provided advice for the Clean Carting Trucks Bill,Intro.
-1160A: Over 8,000 heavy-duty diesel trucks – accounting for 20% of all particulate mater (PM) generated by heavy duty trucks in NYC – collect millions of tons of commercial waste annually.
-Adopted by the City Council on December 19th 2013, Intro 1160A seeks to ensure that by 2020, all licensed waste haulers use only trucks that meet the U.S. EPA´s 2007 emissions standards for diesel trucks, or are fitted with the best available retrofit technology.
+• Clean Carting Trucks Bill: At the invitation of the City Council, NYC-EJA provided advice for the Clean Carting Trucks Bill, Intro.
+1160A: Over 8,000 heavy-duty diesel trucks – accounting for 20% of all particulate matter (PM) generated by heavy-duty trucks in NYC – collect millions of tons of commercial waste annually.
+Adopted by the City Council in December 2013, Intro 1160A seeks to ensure that by 2020, all licensed waste haulers use only trucks that meet the U.S. EPA´s 2007 emissions standards for diesel trucks, or are fitted with the best available retrofit technology.
+This clean truck transition is still underway.

 • Waste Transfer Station Sitings:Over the years, NYC-EJA's efforts with NYLPI & OWN defeated the siting of several regional mega-waste transfer stations proposed for Red Hook, Williamsburg and the South Bronx, and inspired passage of several laws, including the implementation of Local Law 40 (siting regulations for waste transfer stations) and new operational regulations for transfer stations.
 As a result, our campaign altered an essential City service and the largest waste management system of any U.S. city.